KaneCheshire/HapticGenerator/README.md

-// Apple's way of using an impact feedback generator: let lightImpactFeedbackGenerator = UIImpactFeedbackGenerator(style: .light)
+// Apple's way of using an impact feedback generator: let lightImpactFeedbackGenerator = UIImpactFeedbackGenerator(style: .light) lightImpactFeedbackGenerator.impactOccurred()
-// Generate the haptic:
-lightImpactFeedbackGenerator.impactOccurred()

-// Apple's way of using a notification feedback generator: let notificationFeedbackGenerator = UINotificationFeedbackGenerator()
+// Apple's way of using a notification feedback generator: let notificationFeedbackGenerator = UINotificationFeedbackGenerator() notificationFeedbackGenerator.notificationOccurred(.success)
-// Generate the haptic
-notificationFeedbackGenerator.notificationOccurred(.success)

 // Compare that to the `HapticGenerator` way for all three: